2015 World Tuesday Night Championships

 - we have prizes galore from our sponsors who see this event as the heart of road racing in B.C.

-- it's well organized - races start on time, the roads are properly marshalled, the course is interesting
+- it's well organized - races start on time (within reason), the roads are properly marshalled, the course is beautiful

 See you there.